serialport/website/docs/api-parser-ready.md

 ```
 A transform stream that waits for a sequence of "ready" bytes before emitting a ready event and emitting data events

 To use the `Ready` parser provide a byte start sequence.
-After the bytes have been received a ready event is fired and data events are passed through.
+After the bytes have been received, a ready event is fired and data events are passed through.

 Arguments
 - `options.delimiter?: string` delimiter to use to detect the input is ready